SAP-samples/teched2025-AD161/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Build CAP app xtravels

-In this exercise, we will create...
+In this exercise, we will create a second CAP app called xtravels.

-a second CAP app called XTravels.
 This app will consume the flights masterdata provided by the XFlights app.
 This time, we don't build the application from scratch, but start with an almost complete app.